tlybrook/MADS_Capstone/README.md

 # MADS_Capstone
-We leverage pickle files in our project so please make sure you have Python version 3.10.11
+We are students at the University of Michigan Master of Applied Data Science Program.
+Our names are Tricia Lybrook, Matthew Harris, and Aaron Dalal.
+Our project should only be used for research purposes like benchmarking.
+Please feel free to reach out via GitHub if you have any questions about our project.
+Also, please note that we leverage pickle files in our project so please make sure you have Python version 3.10.11.

 ## Setup
 1. Change the current working directory to the location where you want the cloned directory.